 Now, let's further assume, that you have heard of Numba and you now wish to use it to accelerate your function.
-However, after adding the jit (nopython=True) decorator, Numba complains that scipy.linalg.normisn't supported.
+However, after adding the jit(nopython=True) decorator, Numba complains that scipy.linalg.norm isn't supported.
 From looking at the documentation, you realize that a norm is probably fairly easy to implement using NumPy.
 A good starting point is the following template.

 ''' Declare that function 'myfunc' is going to be overloaded (have a substitutable Numba implementation) @overload(myfunc) Define the overload function with formal arguments these arguments must be matched in the inner function implementation def jit_myfunc(arg0, arg1, arg2, ...): This scope is for typing, access is available to the type of all arguments.
-This information can be used to change the behaviour of the implementing function and check that the types are actually supported by the implementation. print(arg0) # this will show the Numba type of arg0 This is the definition of the function that implements the 'myfunc' work.
-It does whatever algorithm is needed to implement myfunc. def myfunc_impl(arg0, arg1, arg2, ...): # match arguments to jit_myfunc < Implementation goes here > return # whatever needs to be returned by the algorithm '''
+This information can be used to change the behaviour of the implementing function and check that the types are actually supported by the implementation. '''